ba361006/Coursera/Week_2/README.md

 <br>

 ## Quantization
-So far, we already know after doing DCT we will get an matrix or an image whose grey value normally decreases from upper-left to lower-right.
+So far, we already know after doing DCT we will get an matrix whose grey value normally decreases from upper-left to lower-right.
 Then, we can do the quantization which allows us to compress a lot.
 Also, in this step, we try to make a non-uniform distribution so that we will have a better result from doing the Huffman Coding.
 Let's take 8x8 block as an exmaple, and have a look at the image below.

 <div align="center">